|

 Walnut, maple; pine; glass

-Collection of The Metropolitan Museum of Art, New York, NY
+The Metropolitan Museum of Art, New York, NY

 |

 Inspired by the designs of English architects such as Charles Lock Eastlake, after whom the style was named in the United States in the late nineteenth century.
-This style reflects the tenets of the English design reform movement, which advocated a restrained use of ornament, truth to materials and a clear expression of structure.
+This style reflects the tenets of the English design reform movement, which advocated a restrained use of ornament, truth to materials, and a clear expression of structure.
 Eastlake’s book Hints on Household Taste (1868) espoused the philosophy of design reform and helped to popularize the style in America.
 Furniture in this style tends to be very rectilinear and severe, with emphasis on structure.
-Case pieces are frequently of panel and frame construction, with panels composed of vertical or diagonal boards placed inside horizontal rails and vertical stiles.
+Case pieces are frequently of panel-and-frame construction, with panels composed of vertical or diagonal boards placed inside horizontal rails and vertical stiles.
 Corners are usually "chamfered," or cut at an angle.
 Posts and legs are typically turned.
-A popular cresting device for desks, bookcases and sideboards is a row of turned spindles.
+A popular cresting device for desks, bookcases, and sideboards is a row of turned spindles.
 Carved decoration is typically in low relief, consisting of conventionalized or "geometricized" natural forms such as flowers and leaves.
 Simplified Gothic motifs are periodically employed, as the basis of the style was medieval furniture.
-Occasionally the ornament is reduced to simple incised lines to emphasize flat surfaces.
+Occasionally, the ornament is reduced to simple incised lines to emphasize flat surfaces.
 The backs of chairs are usually rectangular and the frames are incised with either geometric or conventionalized floral motifs.
 This style favored woods such as oak and walnut.

 |